-Table 13: Discharge dataset
+Table 9: Discharge dataset

+Variable Description

 Scrssn Numeric field.
-Identifies a patient's scrambled social security number sta3n 3-digit numeric field.
+Identifies a patient's scrambled social security number

+sta3n 3-digit numeric field.
 Represents the VA medical center's station number.
 These can change when facilities merge.

 Adtime Admission time for an inpatient stay.

-Admitday Admission day for an inpatient stay (SAS date) Disday Discharge day for an inpatient stay (SAS date). b4fy98 Flag that identifies inpatient stays that began prior to FY98.
+Admitday Admission day for an inpatient stay (SAS date)

+Disday Discharge day for an inpatient stay (SAS date).

+b4fy98 costl Flag that identifies inpatient stays that began prior to FY98.
 The numeric variable is either 0 or 1.
 In FY03, we started providing costs of rehabilitation, mental health and long-term care for these discharges.
-Note these costs are incomplete and exclude costs prior to FY98 and any med/surg care. costi medical center's expenditures. costl_0 Local cost for medicine and surgery costl_1 Local cost for rehabilitation costl_2 Local cost for blind rehabilitation costl_3 Local cost for spinal cord injury costl_4 Does not exist; this category is included with 0 costl_5 Local cost for psychiatry costl_6 Local cost for substance use treatment costl_7 Local cost for intermediate medicine costl_8 Local cost for domiciliary costl_9 Local cost for nursing home care costl_10 Local cost for psychosocial residential rehabilitation treatment programs costn Total national cost.
+Note these costs are incomplete and exclude costs prior to FY98 and any med/surg care.
+Total local cost.
+Represents the entire cost of the stay, reconciled with the local

+medical center's expenditures.

+costl_0 Local cost for medicine and surgery

+costl_1 Local cost for rehabilitation

+costl_2 Local cost for blind rehabilitation

+costl_3 Local cost for spinal cord injury

+costl_4 Does not exist; this category is included with 0

+costl_5 Local cost for psychiatry

+costl_6 Local cost for substance use treatment

+costl_7 Local cost for intermediate medicine

+costl_8 Local cost for domiciliary

+costl_9 Local cost for nursing home care

+costl_10 Local cost for psychosocial residential rehabilitation treatment programs

+costn Total national cost.
 Represents the entire cost of the stay, reconciled with expenditures from all VA medical centers.
-Same categories as local costs. los Length of stay overall and for the different categories of care.
+Same categories as local costs.

+Variable Description los Length of stay overall and for the different categories of care.
 Same categories as local cost.
 Flag An indicator for local costs that deviate +/- 2 standard deviations from the national costs.
 Flagnh A flag for community nursing home.
 HERC does not estimate the community nursing home costs.
 Other costs may be reported for these individuals if they were transferred to a facility.
 Flagext A flag to identify cases where the costs were recalculated because HERC length of stay differed from PTF main length of stay.